facebookincubator/dispenso/CONTRIBUTING.md

 * Member variables have trailing underscore_
 * BigCamelCase for classes and structs, and smallCamelCase for functions and variables
 * [1TBS braces](https://en.wikipedia.org/wiki/Indentation_style#Variant:_1TBS_(OTBS))
 * Most of all, try to be consistent with the surrounding code.
+We have automated tools that will enforce clang-format style for some files (e.g. the C++ core) once we import your pull request into our internal code reviewing tools.

 ## License
 By contributing to dispenso, you agree that your contributions will be licensed